 Originally from northern California, Laurie Abkemeier graduated from Wells College with a degree in communications and experience in broadcast and print journalism.
 Her first job was as an editorial assistant in the Touchstone/Fireside division of Simon & Schuster, and she soon moved to Hyperion where she acquired and edited dozens of books, including five New York Times bestsellers and many national bestsellers.

 In 2003, Laurie joined DeFiore and Company as a literary agent.
 As a former editor with extensive experience in what goes on behind publishers’ doors, she works closely with her authors to develop their ideas, polish their proposals, and guide them from deal to publication.
-She has represented multiple New York Times and national bestsellers, and she has overseen many book-to-screen deals, including those that led to the #1 blockbuster movie Marley & Me and The CW drama Hellcats.
+She has represented more than a dozen New York Times and Wall Street Journal bestsellers.
 Laurie strives to maintain an eclectic list that spans history, science (physical, biological, and psychological), nature, sports, adventure, health and wellness, self-improvement, investigative journalism, big ideas, women’s studies, pop culture, and the offbeat.
 She is very interested in working with BIPOC who are writing on these topics.

-Laurie also represents a select group of artists (see complete list below), including Katie Vaz who created the portrait on this page.
+Laurie also represents a select group of artists (see complete list below).

 Laurie is always open to queries.
 More than half of her authors have come to her via an unsolicited email query.
 Please see her query instructions below.

 - Jennifer Keishin Armstrong’s SEINFELDIA (Simon & Schuster) and WHEN WOMEN INVENTED TELEVISION (Harper)

 - Saul Austerlitz’s JUST A SHOT AWAY (Thomas Dunne Books) and GENERATION FRIENDS (Dutton)